prudencenaliaka/Calculator-1/README.md

 ## Technologies Used
 Calculator uses basic HTML and Javascript as the core languages
 ## Support and contact details
   If by any chance you find bugs in this code, please contact me for improvement and correction.
-Nevertheless, as noted from the license below, this code open source and can be improved by anyone for either public or personal gain.
+Nevertheless, as noted from the license below, this code is open source and can be improved by anyone for either public or personal gain.
 ### License
 MIT License